On this Page:

 The IT Services Development and Operations Division (SDOD) oversees and manages the entire IT service lifecycle, from design through the development process to deployment, and maintenance support.

-The SDOD functions are designed to unify development and operations at the culture, practice and tool levels to achieve accelerated and more frequent deployment of changes to production; manage information security operations, including the Security Operations Center, and infrastructure operational security; enhance the coordination between IT Services and other IT/IM functions and further automate processes to accelerate delivery; and manage platforms, systems, services, and related infrastructure in a manner that accelerates delivery and increases efficiency and re-use.
+The SDOD functions are designed to unify development and operations at the culture, practice and tool levels to achieve accelerated and more frequent deployment of changes to production; enhance the coordination between IT Services and other IT/IM functions and further automate processes to accelerate delivery; and manage platforms, systems, services, and related infrastructure in a manner that accelerates delivery and increases efficiency and re-use.

 Application Development Services Branch

 The Application Development Services Branch (ADSB) handles the integration and deployment of enterprise and business solutions.
-ADSB supports existing systems and extensible/reusable software platforms and services.
-It aids the agency transitions to cloud-based software platforms; supports and coordinates line-of-business solutions; and manages mission applications, operations, and enhancements.
+The branch supports existing systems and extensible/reusable software platforms and services.
+It aids the agency transitions to cloud-based software platforms; and supporting and coordinating line-of-business solutions.
+In addition, the branch identifies opportunities to transition to cloud-based low/no-code software platforms for business solutions, content management, records management, search/discovery, and advanced technologies.

 Enterprise Applications Platforms and Services Branch